 No test preparation is needed

 Dehydroepiandrosterone Sulphate (DHEAS) is the sulphated form of a weak androgen, DHEA, a male sex hormone that is present in the blood of both men and women.
-It has a role to play in developing male secondary sexual characteristics at puberty, and it can be changed by the body into stronger androgens, such as testosterone and androstenedione, or can be changed into the female hormone oestrogen.
+It has a role to play in developing male secondary sexual characteristics at puberty, and it can be changed by the body into stronger androgens (male hormones), such as testosterone and androstenedione, or can be changed into the female hormone oestrogen.
 DHEAS is produced by the adrenal cortex, the outer layer of the adrenal glands, with much smaller amounts being produced by the woman's ovaries and man's testes.
 DHEAS secretion is controlled by the pituitary hormone adrenocorticotropic hormone (ACTH) and by other pituitary factors.

 Since DHEAS is primarily produced by the adrenal glands, it is useful as a marker for adrenal function.
 Adrenal cancers, and hyperplasia (excessive growth) can lead to the overproduction of DHEAS but is frequently inappropriately low when an adrenal tumour is present.
 While elevated concentrations may not be noticed in adult men, they can lead to amenorrhoea and visible symptoms of virilisation in women.
 These changes vary in severity and may include: